Estimated reading time: 6 minutes

 The Final Verdict

-The Only Woman in the Room by Marie Benedict is about as informative and entertaining as a biography could possibly hope to be, educating us about a wide range of people and the historical context surrounding them, all while tracing the sensational life of one woman who charmed the world with her beauty and shaped it with her intellect.
+To cap off my The Only Woman in the Room review, Marie Benedict has written about as informative and entertaining a biography as one could possibly hope to be, educating us about a wide range of people and the historical context surrounding them, all while tracing the sensational life of one woman who charmed the world with her beauty and shaped it with her intellect.
 I highly recommend this to anyone who is even remotely interested in Hedy Lamarr or inventors in general.

 But I had stared the leaders of our enemies in the eyes and turned my ear to their voices, and I knew the terror they meant to wreak upon our world.― Marie Benedict, The Only Woman in the Room